10 Best Dorm Closet Essentials

 Before you purchase one, make sure you measure the space because you can easily purchase one that doesn’t fit.

-This three-piece set, foldable storage bags, are perfect for storing things like jeans and shirts.
-I two pieces from this set fitted perfectly in my closet and placed the other one under my bed.
+These three-piece sets, foldable storage bags are perfect for storing things like jeans and shirts.
+I have two pieces from this set that fit perfectly in my closet, and I placed the other one under my bed.

-Overall, these storage bags really helped me organize my closet.
+Overall, these storage bags helped me organize my closet.

 A few of my bougie college friends used storage boxes to store their clothes.
 They added them on top of their closets.